gaznafis007/softnio-assesment-tasl/readme.md

 3. Use the close button (**✕**) to hide the modal.
 4. Click on the wrist size to change its size button's style
 5. Change band color style in react
+6. In react link the price, size, and total are dynamic and depends on the choice is made first
+7. Add to cart button is functional
+8. Heart icon have functional state

 Feel free to explore both versions of the implementation!